 Commonly occurring on the sides of the mouth, smooth-surface cavities affect the flat exterior surface of teeth.
 Although they aren’t as common, these types of cavities can be a problem for people who don’t practice good dental hygiene.

 Since they are slow-growing, smooth-surface cavities are more easily treatable.
 Many times, they will resolve with the help of fluoride treatments, such as gels, toothpaste, varnish or fluoride-enriched water.
 It generally takes a lot of time for a cavity to make its way through smooth-surface enamel.
 When it does, however, a filling will be necessary.

 Sometimes, people can develop interproximal cavities which affect the smooth surface between teeth.
 Dentists usually use x-rays to detect cavities between teeth.
-If one is found, fluoride treatments can often help, unless the cavity has entered the tooth’s dentin, in which case a filling will be necessary.
+If one is found, fluoride treatments often help, unless the cavity entered the tooth’s dentin, in which case a filling is necessary.

 Catching Cavities Early